Adrift (The Lord of the Rings: The Rings of Power): Music

 Composer Bear McCreary began work in July 2021, and started by composing the main themes for the series.
 He wrote an "anthem" for each culture and then created individual character themes that relate to their culture's music in different ways.
 The second episode's score introduces several of these: a theme for Khazad-dûm which represents Dwarvish culture and King Durin III, plus a separate theme for Prince Durin IV; and a theme for the Stranger.
 Halbrand is represented by the Southlands theme from the first episode.
 A chord progression from "Where the Shadows Lie", the theme that represents the Rings of Power and related elements in the series, is heard when Durin IV and his father discuss their new discovery.
 McCreary spent most of a week composing the music for the action sequence where the characters on the raft are attacked by the Worm.

 A soundtrack album featuring McCreary's score for the episode was released digitally on the streaming service Amazon Music on September 1, 2022.
 McCreary said the album contained "virtually every second of score" from the episode.
 It was added to other music streaming services after the full first season was released.
 A CD featuring the episode's music is included in a limited edition box set collection for the season from Mondo, Amazon Music, and McCreary's label Sparks & Shadows.
 The box set was released on April 26, 2024, and includes a journal written by McCreary which details the creation of the episode's score.
+All music was composed by Bear McCreary: